Vinay Pai

 This search system is made using client-side JavaScript, unlike other search systems that rely on server-side technology like CGI.
 When the page loads, the database is downloaded to your computer, and is searched by the script, giving you the search results instantly, unlike a CGI search where it takes a lot of time to send the query to the server, perform the search, and retrieve the results.
 Moreover, because the results page is generated on your computer, all search results can be displayed on one page, without worrying about download times.
 Even if the results page were hundreds of kilobytes long, it would take only a couple of seconds to load.

-It appears I put meta tags with keywords in my pages and had C++ program that parsed it out and created a javascript file with and index.
+I put meta tags with keywords in my pages and had C++ program that parsed it out and created an index in a JavaScript file that looked like this:

 SK=new Array(356)